What is Keto Flu

 But this process doesn’t happen overnight; instead, it takes place over several days or even weeks.
 And as your body adapts to this metabolic state, it also has to adapt to using something other than glucose for fuel.
 This is what many people refer to as “the switch.”

-The good news is that once you get through the initial transition period and are able to maintain ketosis on a regular basis (at least two times per day), your body will become more efficient at burning fat instead of sugar and continue improving its ability over time—and eventually stop producing excess insulin altogether!
+The good news is that once you get through the initial transition period and can maintain ketosis regularly (at least two times per day), your body will become more efficient at burning fat instead of sugar and continue improving its ability over time—and eventually stop producing excess insulin altogether!

 Some signs your body is making this switch are associated with what’s known as the “keto flu.”
 But unlike real flu symptoms, this mostly affects your mood and energy levels.
 Most people report feeling drowsy or lethargic on their first few days of the keto diet while they adjust to these changes.